Student life in Norwich

 The Nick Rayns LCR

-Named after the former UEA entertainments manager, Nick Rayns who for decades brought incredible events to campus and the waterfront.
-Dating back over 30 years, the LCR has played host to anyone and everyone over the years.
-Over the years acts to grace the stage are U2, Manic Street Preachers, Kasabian, Faithless, Stereophonics, Duran Duran, Eurythmics, Red Hot Chili Peppers, Iron Maiden, Coldplay.
+Located in the heart of campus, this beloved venue is named after the former UEA entertainments manager, Nick Rayns, who for decades brought incredible events to campus and the waterfront.
+Dating back over 30 years, the LCR has played host to an array of excellent artists: U2, Kasabian, Duran Duran, Red Hot Chili Peppers, Iron Maiden, Coldplay, Stormzy, Blossoms and Busted to name a few.
 See what's on here.

 The former Barclays Bank in the city centre has been converted into a not-for-profit gig venue with a growing reputation in hosting folk and jazz events.
 See what's on here.